tungle92/Changepoints-Detection/README.md

 ## Pruned Exact Linear Times (PELT) :

 Because the enumeration of all possible partitions impossible, the algorithm relies on a pruning rule.
 Many indexes are discarded, greatly reducing the computational cost while retaining the ability to find the optimal segmentation.
-The implementation follows [BKFE12].
 In addition, under certain conditions on the change point repartition, the computational complexity is linear on average.